GrahamDumpleton-abandoned/whiskey-jumpstart-kallithea/README.rst

 Note that with the way that Fig is being configured to host the application, a fresh database and directory for respositories will be created each time it is started.
-In order to have persistence across runs then further work would be required in create data only containers for the database and repositories and mount them against the containers when started.
+In order to have persistence across runs then further work would be required to create data only containers for the database and repositories and mount them against the containers when started.